Jack Suwinski Player Props: Pirates vs. Astros

-On Monday, Jack Suwinski (coming off going 0-for-1 with an RBI) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates and Jack Suwinski, who went 0-for-1 with an RBI last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.

-In his previous game he had a hitless performance (0-for-1 with an RBI) against the White Sox.
+He had a hitless showing in his previous game (0-for-1 with an RBI) against the White Sox.

 Jack Suwinski Game Info & Props vs. the Astros